 The Proudest Blue is a book about hijab and sisterhood that will be enjoyed over and over again.

 “Asiya’s hijab is like the ocean and the sky, no line between them….Saying I’ll always be here, like sisters.”

-About the Author: Ibtihaj Muhammad is a fencer who was the first Muslim American woman in hijab to compete for the United States in the Olympic Games.
-After winning the Bronze medal in the Womens Sabre Team event, she became the first female Muslim American to medal at the Olympic Games.
-An activist, speaker, and entrepreneur, Ibtihaj has written a memoir, Proud, and inspired the first hijabi Barbie in her likeness.
+Ibtihaj Muhammad was the first Muslim American woman in hijab to compete for the United States in the Olympic Games and win a medal.
+She won the Bronze medal in the Womens Sabre Team event.
+Ibtihaj has also written a memoir (Proud) and inspired the first hijabi Barbie.

 By Hena Khan | Illustrated By Aaliya Jaleel

 Under My Hijab is a glimpse into the life of a young Muslim girl as she shares her admiration for the Muslim women in her family and the community.